mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 # Employment Data

 The government OS channel will allow government to analyze economic trends, enforce tax compliance, and regulate labor markets.
 Agencies could improve Social Security and benefits accuracy, detect fraud, and support workforce planning by developing job training programs.
 Employment data would also help verify work authorization, enforce wage laws, and optimize public policies.
 While this could enhance efficiency and decision-making.

+# Department of Education

+The department of education will oAuth with the personal profile to receive household information to predict education needs for the market place.